Amitav Acharya: Global IR and a multiplex world order

 Acharya's concept of the "multiplex world order" captures his understanding of the ongoing changes and future directions in the landscape of international relations.
 While not arguing that the United States is in decline per se, Acharya contends that the "American world order", whereby the United States played a hegemonic role in shaping the international system—or the "liberal world order"—to its own benefit through its dominant role in international institutions and its interventionalist foreign policy, is coming to an end.
 In this respect, Acharya disagrees with John Ikenberry, who highlights America's important role in designing, spearheading, and maintaining postwar "constitutional orders".
 In contrast to Ikenberry, Acharya finds evidence of an emerging "multiplex" world order, where there is an array of plots (ideas), directors (power), and action (leadership) under one roof (the international system) to choose from.

+In 2025, Acharya published The Once and Future World Order: Why Global Civilization Will Survive the Decline of the West, Basic Books, 2025.
+The book offers a five thousand year history of world order, from the Egyptian and Sumerian civilization to the present.
+Highlighting the book, the Sunday New York Times "Acharya, a political scientist, surveys 5,000 years of history to argue that Western hegemony isn't a prerequisite to international cooperation and peace.
+Spanning from ancient Sumerian military conquests to today's Nigerian film industry, Acharya shifts power from the West back to 'the Rest.' " [Sunday New York Times Newly Published Books].
+The book was listed among “The Most Anticipated Books of 2025,” by Foreign Policy magazine.
+An op-ed written by Acharya was published by the New York Times on April 8, 2025, the same day the book was released, “Reasons to Be Optimistic About a Post-American Order.”